marananni/2022ws_do_mn/coursework.md

 "OUR CULTURE FOCUSES ON HELPING US ACHIEVE EXCELLENCE."

-According to Netflix, considering seven aspects of culture is key to a successful organization
+According to [Netflix](https://www.youtube.com/watch?v=7O87hhyLa9U), considering seven aspects of culture is key to a successful organization.

 #### 1. Values are what we Value

 According to Netflix, the values of a company are reflected in the behaviors and skills which are valued by the employees.
 In this context, there are nine values that are considered particularly desirable and worthy of promotion.
+Netflix appreciates people with good __judgement__ skills.
+This includes being able to take decisions wisely, even if the information available is ambiguous as well as thinking strategically.
+Employees who have this capability are also skilled at prioritizing tasks effectively.
+In addition, __communication__ is considered as an relevant value.
+Those people listen and evaluate carefully instead of making rash statements.
+They face people with respect and are capable of keeping calm, even in stressful situations.
+Employees proofing __impact__ are characterized by working goal-oriented and constantly performing high.
+Beyond that, Netflix requires their employees to continuously appear with __curiosity__, which includes to see things from stakeholders' perspective, regularly extend one's knowledge about business, technology and entertainment as well as conduct tasks not included in your specialty.

 #### 2. High Performance